Grenada County Data

 Grenada County Neighbors

 Welcome to Grenada County, Mississippi Genealogy & History Network.
-Our purpose is to provide visitors with free resources for genealogical and / or historical research.
+Our purpose is to provide free resources for genealogical and historical researchers.

 Grenada County is located in the north-central portion of Mississippi.
 The earliest known settlers of Grenada County were missionaries who formed an Indian mission school around 1815 in the current town of Elliott.
 In 1830, the United States government purchased land from the Choctaw and Chickasaw Indians in the Treaty of Dancing Rabbit Creek.
 It was much of these lands acquired in this treaty that present day Grenada County was formed.